briantracy/handy/README.md

 handy [<handyfile> [<copy paste program> [<command number>]]]
 ```

-`handy` is a command line utility that helps you keep track of a list of handy commands.

 ### Intro
+`handy` is a simple utility that allows you to bring up a list of useful commands that you can't seem to remember or don't want to type.

 ### Handyfile Syntax
 Each line in your handyfile is one of four things.